veergala/ConvFinQA-LLM-Project/README.md

 Secondly, I thought it important to consider the use-case of such a model.
 The nature of the dataset means this model will most likely be used in business cases, where I believe the absolute percentage error's interpretability would be better than other metrics for numerical errors (RMSE etc.).
 We can easily make a statement like "the prediction was off by X%" and can reasonably assume this would be understood by non-technical stakeholders.

 Finally, in financial calculations we can assume that both over and under-predictions are equally as problematic for model performance, so we need some form of symmetry.
 The absolute value ensures this is the case.

+## Further Development Options

+In my output I highlight the datapoints used.
+Given more time, I would try to do some validation of these against the question, and potentially also against the table to make sure they are being extracted properly.